Paul D. Wilke

 People understand that '...and they lived happily ever after' is the exception, not the rule to love, sex, and marriage.
 Some few of us get lucky and experience something akin to what Mellors and Connie did, while most others must settle for the shabby vicarious substitutes we get on television or the Internet.
 That's a shame, really.
 While our society is more open about sex today, much of it is superficial when you think about it.
 Each person's sexuality is still a secret little black box we keep hidden in shame, or it's an ego-driven identity full of politics and incapable of any vulnerable intimacy.

-Maybe this is just the way it is in our ego-centric civilization, which is why we still read Lawrence and find meaning in it.
+Maybe this is just how it is in our ego-centric civilization, which is why we still read Lawrence and find meaning in it.
 We want it to be otherwise, even if we don't know how to make it so.
 He saw the same things in his time.
-The way he argues sex ought to be, this remains an unattainable aspiration for most people, even if they fantasize about the idea.
+The way he argues sex ought to be is still an unattainable aspiration for most people, even if they fantasize about it.
 But in a society that worships the individual, as ours does, the kind of sexual union Lawrence was talking about is too mystical and demands too much dangerous vulnerability.
 So we muddle along through life with our deflector shields up, totally unaware of the potential connections we're passing up.
 I get it, though.
 Finding one person willing to put themself out there is hard enough; finding two like that who are attracted to one another is something else entirely, and I suspect, quite rare.

 If you find it, hold on to it forever.